Pontryagin Maximum Principle for McKean-Vlasov Stochastic Reaction-Diffusion Equations: Regularity of Control-to-State-Map and Cost Functional

 where the process $Z=Z^{\alpha, \beta}$ is characterized as the unique solution (in the sense of Definition \ref{def:Solution to SPDE}) to

-\end{theorem} \begin{remark} \eqref{eq:Gateaux derivative SPDE} is not a true McKean-Vlasov equation, as $\hat{F}_Y(\hat{\theta}^\alpha_t)(\hat{Z}_t)$ depends not only on $\cL(Z)$, but on $\cL(X,Z)$ (and the same holds for $\hat{B}_Y$).
+\end{theorem} \begin{remark} \eqref{eq:Gateaux derivative SPDE} is only a true McKean-Vlasov equation if coupled with \eqref{eq:TheBase-State-SPDE}, as $\hat{F}_Y(\hat{\theta}^\alpha_t)(\hat{Z}_t)$ depends not only on $\cL(Z)$, but on $\cL(X,Z)$ (and the same holds for $\hat{B}_Y$).
 Taking the same notion of a solution for this equation as in Definition \ref{def:Solution to SPDE}, we will show existence and uniqueness in the following proof.\\ Note, that we could use the Lions derivative to write the equation, as

-but intentionally do not and instead write the equation using the Fréchet derivative of the lift, to emphasize, that we do not yet need the Lions derivative. \end{remark} \begin{proof} \textbf{Existence and uniqueness of a solution to the equation:} For this, we first fix $\hat{Z}$, see that the resulting equations have a unique solution for each $\hat{Z}$ and then make a fixed point argument to get the desired solution. \\ We define
+but intentionally do not and instead write the equation using the Fréchet derivative of the lift, to emphasize, that we do not yet need the Lions derivative. \end{remark} \begin{proof} \textbf{Existence and uniqueness of a solution to the equation:} For this, we first fix $\hat{Z}$, see that the resulting equations have a unique solution for each $\hat{Z}$ and then make a fixed point argument to get the desired solution.
+We want to define